ixa-ehu/ixa-pipe-ned/README.md

 Install dbpedia-spotlight
 - go to the directory the dbpedia-spotlight.jar is located
 - execute:
-  mvn install:install-file -Dfile=dbpedia-spotlight.jar -DgroupId=ixa -DartifactId=dbpedia-spotlight -Dversion=0.6 -Dpackaging=jar -DgeneratePom=true
+  mvn install:install-file -Dfile=dbpedia-spotlight-0.7.jar -DgroupId=ixa -DartifactId=dbpedia-spotlight -Dversion=0.7 -Dpackaging=jar -DgeneratePom=true
   This command will install dbpedia-spotlight jar as a local maven repository

 Start the application
-- java -jar dbpedia-spotlight.jar $lang http://localhost:$port/rest
+- java -jar dbpedia-spotlight-0.7.jar $lang http://localhost:$port/rest

+  note: When working with English, the $lang variable refers to en_2+2

 ### 4. Download the ixa-pipe-ned repository